photodialectic/twig-playground/README.md

 `composer install`

-#deving
+#Apache/Server Stuff
+Since you don't want to expose your files to the world, you want to make sure only the public directory is available.
+Put any css/js files there.
+It also ships with an `.htaccess` files which has the bare minimum configuration for URL rewriting.
+[More info](http://docs.slimframework.com/routing/rewrite/) or just google it
+.

+#Local Deving
 You can run locally by
 ```
+cd public
 php -S localhost:8000
 ```
 and then you can access you templates by adding them to the end of the path. for instance if you wanted to look at your `awesome_tempalte.html` you would go to `localhost:8000/awesome_template`.
 Theres a directory for storing your macro files and an example of how to import them.